Engee documentation

 engee function terminate method code

-• Override type inheritance method - adds a Types inheritance method cell that overrides the type inheritance method.
+• Override type inheritance method - adds Types inheritance method cell that overrides the type inheritance method.

-For more information about type inheritance method
+For more information about the type inheritance method

 Specifies the type inheritance method: